Davidka Square bus bombing: The attack

-The perpetrators
+The perpetrator

 Hamas claimed responsibility for the attack and stated that the attack was an act of vengeance for the Israeli assassination attempt on the senior Hamas leader Abdel Aziz al-Rantissi on Tuesday, June 10, 2003.
 Rantisi survived the assassination attempt during which Israeli helicopters fired missiles at his car.

 Lawsuits were filed against Arab Bank, NatWest and Crédit Lyonnais for channeling money to Hamas.

 Israeli retaliation

-Shortly after the bus attack, Israeli helicopters fired rockets at a moving car in Gaza that was carrying, among others, two senior Hamas members.
-All of the car's six passengers were killed.
+Shortly after the bus attack, Israeli helicopters fired rockets at a moving car in Gaza that was carrying two senior Hamas members, among others.
+All of the car's six passengers were killed, including Hamas leader Tito Masoud.